apple1417/OpenHotfixLoader/readme.md

 ## Installing Hotfix Mods
 To install a hotfix mod, simply download it, and add it to the `ohl-mods` folder you just extracted.
+If you want to automatically download the latest version, simply create a URL shortcut and put it in this folder - just drag the download link out of your browser into Windows Explorer.

 If you edit mods while the game is open, you need to quit to title screen, then load back onto the main menu in order to reload them.

 Mods are loaded in numeric-alphabetical order - `A.txt` loads before `B.txt`, and `9.txt` before `10.txt`.
 This should be the same order which Windows Explorer displays when you sort by name.
 If one mod needs to be loaded before another, simply rename it so sorts later.

 # Notes for Modders
 ## Commands